-- note 3(j) Impairment - note 3(k) Provisions Employee benefits
+• note 3(j) - Impairment

 Management discussed with the Audit Committee the development, selection and disclosure of the Credit Union's critical accounting policies and estimates and the application of these policies and estimates.

 3. Significant accounting policies

 The accounting policies set out below have been applied consistently to all periods presented in these financial statements.